Atenolol

 - Cold extremities (common)

-- Postural hypotension which may be associated with syncope (rare); Raynaud's phenomenon (rare)
+- Postural hypotension which may be associated with syncope, Raynaud's phenomenon, and increased intermittent claudication if already present (rare)

-- Sleep disturbances (uncommon); dizziness, headache, paraesthesia (rare); bronchospasm in patients with asthma or history of asthmatic complaints (rare)
+- Sleep disturbances (uncommon); dizziness, headache and paraesthesia (rare); bronchospasm in patients with bronchial asthma or a history of asthmatic complaints (rare)

 Interactions